Securing AI Agent File Uploads with MIME Type Restrictions¶

 - Add NuGet packages:

-Microsoft.CrmSdk.CoreAssemblies(9.0.2+)System.Text.Json(8.0.0+) — must be ILMerged into the plugin assembly for Dataverse sandbox deployment- Add project reference to
+Microsoft.CrmSdk.CoreAssemblies(9.0.2+)System.Text.Json(8.0.5 or later in the 8.x line) — must be ILRepack-merged into the plugin assembly for Dataverse sandbox deployment- Add project reference to

 System.IO.Compressionassembly (required for OpenXML deep inspection) - Copy